 All the details you need are on Señor Ashby’s website.
 You’ll find the bracket, the match up for each day, music videos and/or song lyric videos and there’s even a Shared Google Drive for teachers to create materials and collaborate.
 SO RAD!

 Today in class we talked about March Madness (the basketball one!) and the Spanish Song one and I explained how it works…in slow, comprehensible Spanish, of course!
-Then we previewed all the songs and students filled out their prediction bracket.
-To make it a class completion (and to make it REALLY easy for me), I printed out these sheets, and after completing their brackets, students recorded their prediction for the winning song.
+Then we previewed all the songs while students rated them on this sweet star sheet created by Tiffany Pistole.
+In subsequent classes, they will use their star sheet to fill out their brackets and then, to make it a class completion (and to make it REALLY easy for me to keep track of), I printed out these sheets, and after completing their brackets, students recorded their prediction for the winning song.
 They’ll keep their bracket in their binders to reference as the tournament continues and I printed a map on the back of their brackets.
 As we talk about the different artists, they’ll write in the artists’ names on the map, representing where they’re from.
+As songs are eliminated from the tournament, I’ll toss the prediction papers until we are left with one paper, to award our winners!

 As the tournament progresses we’ll watch the videos, talk about the artists, do a handful of Movie Talks and definitely incorporate some dancing, because my little darlings love to dance!